ListnPlay/RiverSong/README.md

 `GET /config` and `GET /config/{path}`

+`GET /health` which will become more meaningful if you register application sub-components

 Periodic reporters for Slf4j, StatsD, InfluxDb and DataDog.

 Requests are logged (unless you turn it off in configuration).